PhantomDroid/h3r0ku-byp455-m1/README.md

-### Heroku-Bypass-Deployer
+### H3R0KU-D3PL0Y3R

-With this you can deploy repository that are banned/blacklisted by heroku in different platforms.
+With this you can deploy repository that are bl-a-c-k-listed by H3R0KU in different platforms.

 ### Deploy To Heroku